 The systems are all backed by a minimum 3 year warranty on the control box and 2 years for the salt cell.
 This is unmatched in the industry and proves that Hayward is taking their salt chlorination products seriously.
 They have the industry covered with basic systems that operate a single salt cell and advanced systems that offer chemistry automation, pool automation and remote control operation.

 The Hayward AquaRite is the leading chlorination system in the world with over one million installations.
 The cost of the unit will pay for itself in as little as two years because you will never need to purchase chlorine pucks or jugs ever again.
 This unit is designed to chlorinate pools sized 15,000, 25,000 and 40,000 gallons depending on which cell you purchase.

-The Hayward AquaPlus is the most advanced residential system that is truly user friendly and cost effective.
-Everything is fully programmable and gives complete pool automation of every device used for your salt water pool.
-It comes equipped with an automatic ORP and pH sense and dispenser so you have one less thing to worry about.
+The Hayward AquaPlus is the most advanced residential system on the market today, and is extremely user friendly while being cost effective.
+All pool functions are fully programmable and allow for complete automation of every device used to keep your salt water pool running smoothly.
+It comes equipped with an automatic ORP and pH sense that's compatible with the dispenser so you have one less thing to worry about.

 The Pentair Intellichlor is an easy to install and compact unit with every feature you could ask for in a chlorine generator.
-All the functions are operated on the cell unit itself with the push of a button and does not come with a control panel for operation.
+Every function is operated on the cell with the push of a button and does not require a control panel for operation.
 Available for pools sized 10,000, 20,000 and 30,000 gallons.

 The Zodiac AquaPure Ei makes our list because it's easy to install, operate and overall very user-friendly.
 The control panel is easy to navigate and features reversing polarity which self cleans the cell automatically when the system is in use.
 This unit is available in one size only and recommended for pools up to 35,000 gallons.